jordond/transformerKt/README.md

 Instead of applying the effects to the `Transformer.Builder` you now create a `EditedMediaItem` and apply the affects there.

-To make that API a bit easier, an extension function has been added to `MediaItem.Builder`:
+To make that API a bit easier, an extension function `.edited {}` has been added to `MediaItem.Builder`:

 ```kotlin
 val editedMediaItem = MediaItem.Builder()